olofk/edalize/doc/edam/api.rst

 ================ ===================== ===========
 Field Name       Type                  Description
 ================ ===================== ===========
-vlog_options     List of String        Extra options for each verilog file compiled with `vlog` vsim_options     List of String        Extra options for running the simulation with `vsim`
+vlog_options     List of String        Extra options for each Verilog file compiled with `vlog` vsim_options     List of String        Extra options for running the simulation with `vsim`
 ================ ===================== ===========